-To help overcome these limitations, we developed RagTag, a new method to automate scaffolding and improve modern genome assemblies (Fig. 2a).
-RagTag supersedes our previously published RaGOO scaffolder by implementing improvements to the homology-based correction and scaffolding modules (see Methods) [15] and by providing two new scaffolding tools called

-"patch" and "merge".
-RagTag "patch" uses one genome assembly to make scaffolding joins and fill gaps in a second genome assembly (Fig. 2b).
-This is especially useful for genome assembly projects with complementary sequencing technology types, such as HiFi and ONT, as we demonstrate by accurately patching the CHM13 "Telomere-2-Telomere" human reference assembly (Extended Data 1 and 2)(see Methods) [12].
-[12].
-RagTag "merge" is an extension of the CAMSA scaffolder that reconciles multiple candidate scaffolds for a given assembly (Fig. 2c) [16].
-This allows users to scaffold an assembly with potentially several map or map-specific technical parameters and then synergistically combine results into a single scaffolding solution.
+To help overcome the limitations of current assembly scaffolding approaches and rapidly generate reference genomes for S100 and M82, we developed RagTag, an improved version of RaGOO, to automate scaffolding and improve modern genome assemblies (Fig. 1e).
+RagTag supersedes our previously published RaGOO scaffolder by implementing improvements to the homology-based correction and scaffolding modules (see Methods section "RagTag overview") [17] and by providing two new scaffolding tools called "patch" and "merge".
+RagTag "patch" uses one genome assembly to make scaffolding joins and fill gaps in a second genome assembly (Fig. 1f).
+This is especially useful for genome assembly projects with complementary sequencing technology types, such as HiFi and ONT, as we demonstrate by accurately patching the CHM13 "Telomere-2-Telomere" human reference assembly (Additional files 1 and 2) (see Methods section "Patching a human genome assembly") [11].
+However, while utilizing complementary types of sequencing data is ideal, RagTag "patch" is generic and can be applied to any pair of assemblies.
+RagTag "merge" is an extension of the CAMSA scaffolder that reconciles multiple candidate scaffolds for a given assembly (Fig. 1g) [18].
+This allows users to scaffold an assembly with potentially several map or map-specific technical parameters and biases and then synergistically combine results into a single scaffolding solution.
+The single scaffolding solution will likely have fewer false joins than the input scaffolds, which reduces the manual labor necessary to correct mis-assemblies that may be present in any of the individual scaffolding solutions.
 The input scaffolds are encoded within a "scaffold graph" with contigs as nodes and edges weighted by the confidence of the placement of contigs.
-RagTag analyzes this graph to resolve ambiguous paths, optionally using Hi-C data to re-weight the edges [17].
+RagTag analyzes this graph to resolve ambiguous paths, optionally using Hi-C data to re-weight the edges [19].
+RagTag can be used for assemblies of varying quality, though benchmarking with several Arabidopsis thaliana Columbia-0 draft genome assemblies indicated that higher quality input assemblies led to more accurate RagTag results and ultimately more contiguous assemblies (Additional file 2: Tables S1, S2 and Additional file 1: Fig. S2-S10).